AlisterH/lazyrenamer/LazyRenamer/LazyRenamerReadMe.txt

    Land.shx
    Land.prj
    Land.mwsr
-   Land.lbl,
+   Land.lbl
-To rename all the files at once simply drag one of them onto the program, type the new name, and press [enter].
+To rename all the files at once simply drag one of them onto the program, type the new base name, and press [enter].
-To copy all the files instead, press [tab] and then [enter].
+To copy all the files instead of renaming, press [tab] and then [enter].
 As you type the new name LazyRenamer checks for existing files or directories with the same base name, to avoid any conflicts or confusion.

-Lazyrenamer can handle files with multiple extensions - useful when you have sets of files that keep growing like this:
+LazyRenamer can handle files with multiple extensions - useful when you have sets of files that keep growing like this:
    Sails.stc.dwh.01.bak
    Sails.stc.mdb
    Sails.stc.mdb.01.bak